-Even with a reasonable ROI payback, there is still the upfront expense.
-Do you use (or have) cash, or do you finance; both options have an associated opportunity cost.
+Even with a reasonable ROI payback, there is still an upfront expense.
+Do you use (or have) cash, or do you finance?
+Both options have an associated opportunity cost.

 Nobody realizes that some people expend tremendous energy merely to be normal. | Albert Camus

-Though where applicable at home, we unplug all non used appliances to reduce phantom loads, turn off lights and the TV when not in the room, close doors when the a/c is on, don’t constantly run the water when brushing teeth, remember to adjust the thermostat when we’re not home, switch off ceiling fans when not in the room, recycle, and a myriad of other things to be mindful of energy.
+Though where applicable at home, we unplug all unused appliances to reduce phantom loads, turn off lights and the TV when not in the room, close doors when the AC is on, don’t constantly run the water when brushing teeth, remember to adjust the thermostat when we’re not home, switch off ceiling fans when not in the room, recycle, and a myriad of other things to be mindful of energy use.
 Being mindful of these small changes at home impact definitely impacts your energy and resource consumption.